polomarcus/blog/content/article/2025/improve-by-1000-response-time.md

 But deep down, my ego was hurt and I knew this wasn’t sustainable either, especially for a project that’s here to last.

 ## Using materialized views
-Eventually, I've been lucky enough to find a small window of time to work on this case, and successfully prototyped using Data Build Tool (DBT) to pre-calculate (using [a materialized view](https://docs.getdbt.com/docs/build/materializations#materialized-view)) the first query displayed on the website : a percent of information linked to ecology in media by month.
+Eventually, I could find a small window of time to work on this case, and successfully prototyped using Data Build Tool (DBT) to pre-calculate (using [a materialized view](https://docs.getdbt.com/docs/build/materializations#materialized-view)) the first query displayed on the website : a percent of information linked to ecology in media by month.

 Thanks to this PoC with automated tests, motivation due to my ego a bit hurt by months of "website being slow" complaints, and helped with the head of data of Quota Climat who identitied a generic root query, we could implement a materialized view on our 25GB of data.